Parenting tips for ADHD

 The goal of behavioral modification is to help your child consider the consequences of an action and control the impulse to act on it.
 This requires empathy, patience, affection, energy, and strength on the part of the parent.
 Parents must first decide which behaviors they will and won’t tolerate.
 It’s crucial to stick to these guidelines.
 Punishing a behavior one day and allowing it the next is harmful to a child’s improvement.
 Some behaviors should always be unacceptable, like physical outbursts, refusal to get up in the morning, or unwillingness to turn off the television when told to do so.

 Your child may have a hard time internalizing and enacting your guidelines.
 Rules should be simple and clear, and children should be rewarded for following them.
 This can be accomplished using a points system.
-For example, allow the child to accrue points for good behavior that can be redeemed for spending money, time in front of the TV, or a new video game.
+For example, allow your child to accrue points for good behavior that can be redeemed for spending money, time in front of the TV, or a new video game.
 If you have a list of house rules, write them down and put them where they’re easy to see.
 Repetition and positive reinforcement can help your child better understand your rules.

-It’s important to consistently reward good behaviors and discourage destructive ones, but you can’t be too strict with your child.
-Remember that children with ADHD don’t adapt to change as well as others.
+It’s important to consistently reward good behaviors and discourage destructive ones, but you shouldn’t be too strict with your child.
+Remember that children with ADHD may not adapt to change as well as others.
 You must learn to allow your child to make mistakes as they learn.
 Odd behaviors that aren’t detrimental to your child or anyone else should be accepted as part of your child’s individual personality.
 It’s ultimately harmful to discourage a child’s quirky behaviors just because you think they are unusual.